kubernetes-sigs/kube-api-linter/docs/linters.md

 - `NodeReferenceConfig` → `NodeRefConfig`
 - `NodeReferences` → `NodeRefs`

-Note: In the default `ForbidRefAndRefs` mode, these fixes are intermediate - the linter will still report errors on the resulting 'Ref'/'Refs' patterns, indicating they should be removed entirely
+Note: In the `ForbidRefAndRefs` mode, the fixes are intermediate.
+As, the linter will still report errors on the resulting 'Ref'/'Refs' patterns, indicating they should be removed entirely

 ## SSATags